Wentril/kubernetes_workshop/course.md

 Nowadays, the `RBAC` is the de-facto standard and the recommended way to manage authorization in Kubernetes clusters.
 Because of that, we will focus on it in the next section.
 The other modes exceed the scope of this course, but you can find more information about them in the Kubernetes [documentation](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#authorization-modules).

-TODO maybe have a look at attributes and verbs https://kubernetes.io/docs/reference/access-authn-authz/authorization/#request-attributes-used-in-authorization
+There is description of available `attributes` and `verbs` in the documentation: https://kubernetes.io/docs/reference/access-authn-authz/authorization/#request-attributes-used-in-authorization

 #### `kubectl auth can-i` - inspecting authorization rules